If Beale Street Could Talk (film): Plot

 Tish visits Fonny in jail as he awaits trial and reveals to him that she is pregnant with their baby.
 Fonny is excited to be a father, but saddened that the birth might be while he is still behind bars.
 Later, Tish tells her parents, Sharon and Joseph, and sister, Ernestine, about her pregnancy.
 Though worried for her, Tish's family is supportive and decide to invite Fonny's family over to share the news.

 Frank, Fonny's father, is excited, however, Fonny's highly religious mother declares that as the child was conceived out of wedlock, Tish and her child are damned.
-As Mrs. Hunt begins to leave with her daughters in disgust after Frank hits her, Sharon reminds her that she has just condemned her own grandchild, leaving her emotionally distraught as she is escorted away.
+Frank hits Ms. Hunt and, disgusted, she leaves with her daughters.
+As she's leaving, Sharon reminds her that she has just condemned her own grandchild, leaving her emotionally distraught as she is escorted away.

 In a bar, Frank and Joseph discuss how the former is worried about paying for a child and Fonny's legal expenses, but Joseph convinces him that they will be able to provide for their grandchild the same way they provided for their own children.

 Sharon travels to Victoria's native Puerto Rico to plead with her to change her testimony.
 She tries to convince her she mistakenly identified Fonny as her rapist, but Victoria refuses.
 Questioning whether Victoria could have seen her rapist's face in the dark, Victoria says the police told her to identify Fonny in a line-up, and she did so.
 When Sharon gently touches her, Victoria begins to scream.
 An elderly woman overhears the commotion and comes to take Victoria away.
 Discouraged by the seeming hopelessness of his case and the constant trial delays, Tish gives birth to her son without Fonny, who eventually accepts a plea deal.

 Tish and their child, Alonzo Jr., visit Fonny in prison.
-They share dinner together from the vending machines, while looking forward to Fonny's eventual release.
+They share snacks together while looking forward to Fonny's eventual release.

 Cast

 Production

-On July 10, 2017, it was announced that Barry Jenkins would direct an adaptation of the James Baldwin novel If Beale Street Could Talk.
+On July 10, 2017, it was announced that Barry Jenkins would direct an adaptation of James Baldwin's novel If Beale Street Could Talk.
 Jenkins wrote the screenplay during the summer of 2013, as he was writing Moonlight.

 On August 29, 2017, Stephan James was set to star.
 In September 2017, KiKi Layne and Teyonah Parris were also added, with Layne in the female lead.
+Lin-Manuel Miranda was almost cast in the film, but he was ultimately not, though he and Jenkins got acquainted and kept in touch since.

 On October 18, 2017, it was reported that If Beale Street Could Talk had begun filming in New York City.
 That same month, Regina King, Colman Domingo, Brian Tyree Henry, Dave Franco, and Ed Skrein joined the cast of the film.
 Michael Beach, Finn Wittrock, Aunjanue Ellis, and Diego Luna were added in November, and in December 2017, Pedro Pascal and Emily Rios joined.
 In March 2018, Nicholas Britell was announced as the composer of the film's score.